- Mood Disorders

 - Call us and ask for an ambulance

-Home runaway is a problem when a person under an arbitrary age, who has left their parent or legal guardian.
-Many teens decide to run away from home at some point their lives.
-There are several reasons behind teens runaways, i.e. abuse, parental separation or divorces, arrival of a new stepparent, death of a loved one, financial family worries, problems at school, peer pressure or failing or dropping out of school.
+Home runaway is a problem when a person is under an arbitrary age, who has left their parent or legal guardian.
+Many teens decide to run away from home at some point in their lives.
+There are several reasons behind teens runaways, i.e. abuse, parental separation or divorces, the arrival of a new stepparent, death of a loved one, financial family worries, problems at school, peer pressure, or failing or dropping out of school.

 An honor killing also called shame killing is the homicide of a member of a family by other members, due to the executioner’s belief that the victim has brought shame or dishonor upon the family, or has violated the principles of a community or a religion, usually for reasons such as refusing to enter an arranged marriage, being in a relationship that is disapproved by their family, having sex outside marriage, becoming the victim of rape, dressing in ways which are deemed inappropriate, engaging in non-heterosexual relations or renouncing a faith.
 Human Rights Watch defines “honor killings” as “Honor killings are acts of vengeance, usually death, committed by male family members against female family members, who are held to have brought dishonor upon the family”.
 A woman can be targeted by (individuals within) her family for a variety of reasons, like refusing to enter into an arranged marriage, being the victim of a sexual assault, seeking a divorce even– from an abusive husband– or (apparently) committing adultery.
 The only perception that a woman has behaved in a way that “dishonors” her family is sufficient to trigger an attack on her life.
 The perceived dishonor is normally the result of one of the following behaviors, or the intuition of such behaviors.
 The details are discussed in later section.